-When car batteries are charged beyond the manufacturer recommended voltage typically 13.5V, overcharging is said to occur.
+When car batteries are charged beyond the manufacturer’s recommended voltage typically 14.5V for a 12V battery, overcharging is said to occur.

 Overcharged car batteries get extremely hot – you may literally boil out the battery solution, have a battery explosion causing irreparable damage to the battery.